Skip to main content

 role: '<role>'

-Confluent Cloud example
+Confluent Cloud basic connection

-Connect to a Confluent cloud cluster using API keys.
+Connect to a Confluent Cloud cluster using API keys.

-CDK_CLUSTERS_0_BOOTSTRAPSERVERS: 'pkc-lzoyy.eu-central-1.aws.confluent.cloud:9092'
+bootstrapServers: 'pkc-lzoyy.eu-central-1.aws.confluent.cloud:9092'

 Confluent Cloud with schema registry